- Home

 ---|---|

-Systems that support the activities of a diverse range of human resources
+Systems that support the active participation of women

 *1 Exemption from overtime work is available until the child is 3 years old, and from the age of 3 until the end of the month in which the child starts elementary school.